-- IEPs include appropriate interventions, accommodations, technology/devices, or other program modifications for students to have equitable access and opportunity in the regular education classroom. - Students' needs for specific assessment accommodations to participate in classroom or statewide testing - Statements as to why students participate in an alternate assessment - Evidence that students with the most significant cognitive disabilities, who participate in the alternate academic achievement standards (AAAS), learn content aligned to state academic standards.
+- IEPs include appropriate interventions, accommodations, technology/devices, or other program modifications for students to have equitable access and opportunity in the regular education classroom. - Students' needs for specific assessment accommodations to participate in classroom or statewide testing. - Evidence that students with the most significant cognitive disabilities, who participate in the alternate academic achievement standards (AAAS), learn content aligned to state academic standards.

 The SEA will continue to provide and implement new professional development for IEP team members and other educators on the nature of the alternate assessment and who should participate.
 The SEA currently provides ongoing support through technical assistance, which includes our TA hotline, assistance through email and website resources.
 The Alternate Assessment webpage through the Agency of Education provides resources and training materials about the Alternate Assessment as well as the Student Eligibility Criteria, as does the Vermont Common Assessment Portal (VTCAP).
-As part of the plan of ensuring that only eligible students are participating in the VTAA and reducing the number of students participating to less than 1%, the SEA will create a FAQ's document regarding eligibility and criteria for students assessing using an alternate assessment.
+As part of the plan of ensuring that only eligible students are participating in the VTAA and reducing the number of students participating to less than 1%, the SEA will create guidance regarding eligibility and criteria for students assessing using an alternate assessment.

-Plan
+Plan: